chef-davin/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_ebs_volumes.md

 </div>

-Use the `aws_ebs_volumes` InSpec audit resource to test properties of a collection of AWS EBS volumes.
+Use the `aws_ebs_volumes` InSpec audit resource to test the properties of a collection of AWS EBS volumes.

-EBS volumes are persistent block storage volumes for use with Amazon EC2 instances in the AWS Cloud.
+EBS volumes are persistent block storage volumes for Amazon EC2 instances in the AWS Cloud.

 For additional information, including details on parameters and properties, see the [AWS documentation on EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html).